 While every official Flesh and Blood card is legal, some cards may be restricted in official Flesh and Blood tournaments.
 For an up-to-date list of cards legal in Ultimate Pit Fight please refer to the Card Legality Policy.
 If the tournament requires card-pool registration, you can find the official forms in Tournament Forms.

 It's easy to get started with UPF!
 The rules of Flesh and Blood are the same, except for the following:

-- You may only target heroes and objects controlled by those heroes to your immediate left or right (for attacks, or for effects that say “target”).
+- You may only target heroes and objects controlled by those heroes to your immediate left or right (for attacks, or with effects that say “target”), with the following exceptions:

-- If an effect allows you to change the target of an attack or effect, you may target any legal target, not just the heroes (or their objects) to the left or right.
+- If an effect allows you to change the target of an attack/effect, you may choose any legal target for the attack/effect (not just the heroes to the left or right of its controller).